Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Zebstrika.md

 ---
 Ability1: Lightning Rod
 Ability2: Motor Drive
+Baby: 'No'
+BookImageName: HOME523.png
+BookShinyImageName: HOME523_s.png
 BoxSprite: SRD-BoxSprite-zebstrika.png
+DexCategory: Thunderbolt Pokemon
+DexDescription: "It is very ill tempered and wild, there have been very few cases\
+  \ of it being successfully tamed.
+It can shoot lightning from it\u2019s mane in\
+  \ all directions.
+If you try to mount it without warning it will shock you."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'Yes'
+Height:
+  Deimeters: 16
+  Feet: 5.2
+  Meters: 1.6
 HiddenAbility: Sap Sipper
 HomeSprite: SRD-HomeSprite-zebstrika.png
 Learnset: '[[SRD-Zebstrika-Learnset]]'
 Legendary: 'No'
 Name: Zebstrika
 Number: 523
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: zebstrika.png
 Type1: Electric
 Type2: ''
+Weight:
+  Hectograms: 795
+  Kilograms: 79.5
+  Pounds: 175.3
 ---

 #PokeroleSRD/Pokedex